argumentcomputer/zk-light-clients/aptos/docs/src/run/setup_aptos_pfn.md

 cargo run -p aptos-node --release -- -f ./fullnode.yaml
 ```

+> **Note**
+>
-> Note: The synchronisation mode that we use as an example should reach the latest produced block in around 1 hour.
+>The synchronisation mode that we use as an example should reach the latest produced block in around 1 hour.